learn-co-curriculum/remote-project-mode-guidelines/README.md

 - [Wishgram](http://162.243.119.229/)

 **TL;DR**

+* Come up with three ideas
+* Instructor will choose the one you do
+* Plan to make it **a lot better**
 * Be humble about your estimates
 * Keep it simple ( Minimum Lovable Product)
 * Should have a working version after a day
 * External APIs make projects more interesting
 * Think about answering or automating a question

-# Starting Your Project

-* Install the Flatiron Rails Gem `gem install flatiron-rails`
-  * Then Run `flatiron-rails new AppName`
-* The template is just an empty rails project with basics like RSpec, Bootstrap and Google Analytics installed already.
-* Setup external services (API's, etc.)
-* Get a base layout done
-* Deploy a homepage

-# Planning and Working on Your Project
+## Planning and Working on Your Project

+You will be operating as a small remote team.
+Because of that, communication and organization are absolutely key!

+### Trello Setup

+All students will be using Trello to manage their team, and the project.
+Get familar with Trello, you'll be spending a lot of time in it:

+  1. Install the [Scrum For Trello](http://scrumfortrello.com/) plugin.
+This will allow for a super easy way to do hours estimation.
+  2. Create a new Board, and share your board with everyone.
+In this board create three different lists: "To Do", "Doing", "Done".

+### Initial Project Setup

+There are few steps that are blocking any work at all.
+Let's get those out of the way as a team.

+  1. Create the Github Repo on someone's account, add everyone else as collaborators
+  2. Run `rails new` to create your new project, push that to GitHub.

+### Initial Card Dump

+Initially, let's get the easy features out of your head, and onto Trello.
+Then we'll be able to divide and conquer them.

+  1. Meet with your team.

 1. Iterate!
 Stay fast and small.
 Build things in small parts.
 You should be able to launch a new feature every day because you build in the smallest possible unit and are constantly driving toward deploying a new piece of code.
 Don't pile up requirements, look for shortcuts, look for ways of having a 'good enough' version of the feature and not all the bells and whistles.
-2. Make videos.
-Every day you should make a short, less than 5 minute video that demonstrates a feature you built today.
-The point of making the videos is to keep you focused on delivering features, and prevent you from wasting time in the wrong areas.
-3. Dont' get bogged down by complexity.
+3. Don't get bogged down by complexity.
 Focus on the the smallest unit of work, and build up from there.
 Don't spend time planning every detail of your project.
 Get an idea of what you want to build and start.
 You shouldn't find yourself designing a schema with a dozen tables.
 You also shouldn't find yourself mocking up all the pages of the app before you've written a line of code.
 4. Deploy!
 You should deploy something on the first day, and every day after that.

 #####Frameworks and Huge gems